exonum/exonum-doc/src/home/glossary.md

 ## Service

-The main extension point of the Exonum framework, similar in their design to web services.
+The main extension point of the Exonum framework, similar in its design to a web service.
 Services define all [transaction](#transaction) processing logic in any Exonum blockchain.

 Externally, a service is essentially a collection of [endpoints](#service-endpoint)